Mental Health Resources

 Talking Therapies

 This Talking Therapy service offers free sessions to people aged 16 and over in Lancashire.
 Whether you know exactly what you're struggling with, or just know you need some support, you can self-refer yourself for the service and speak to a member of their team.
-You'll then have a initial telephone assessment to decide which support option is best for you and your needs.
+You'll then have an initial telephone assessment to decide which support option is best for you and your needs.